 Children from 6 up to 14 years: € 16.50 *

-- Obersalzberg - The darkest chapter of Berchtesgaden’s history unfolded on Obersalzberg, known as “Hitler’s Alpine Fortress.”
-This plateau below the ‘Eagle’s Nest,’ at an elevation of 1,000 m (3,200 ft), was largely seized by Hitler and his entourage and declared “Führersperrgebiet” (‘Leader’s restricted area’) from 1933.
+- Obersalzberg - The darkest chapter of Berchtesgaden’s history unfolded on the Obersalzberg, known as “Hitler’s Alpine Fortress”.
+This plateau below the ‘Eagle’s Nest’ at 1,000 m (3,200 ft) was largely seized by Hitler and his entourage, declared “Führersperrgebiet” (‘Leader’s restricted area’) from 1933.

-In 1952, the ruins of most bombed-out buildings were demolished or blown up, with some rebuilt, such as the Hotel Türken.
+In 1952, most bombed-out ruins were demolished or blown up, some rebuilt, like the Hotel Türken.

-Your guide, supported by historical photos, will gladly show you the remaining sites (locations of Hermann Göring’s and Martin Bormann’s houses, Hitler’s ‘Berghof,’ the General Walker Hotel, the coal bunker, Albert Speer’s house and studio, and more).
+Your guide, with historical photos, will show you what’s left (locations of Hermann Göring’s and Martin Bormann’s houses, Hitler’s ‘Berghof’, the General Walker Hotel, the coal bunker, Albert Speer’s house and studio, and more).

-- Dokumentationszentrum Obersalzberg - (ON REQUEST: If you wish to visit the Obersalzberg documentation, please indicate under “Special Requirements” when booking, as depending on your stay’s duration (see recommendations at the end of this text), there will be less time for other attractions.
-This allows us to plan your itinerary optimally!) * Learn about the 12-year Nazi reign of terror in Berchtesgaden through display boards (in English) and film excerpts.
-Visit part of the extensive underground bunkers, with entrance included in the € 3.00 admission price per adult, along with audio guides in several languages. * Time required for bunker visit only: at least 30 minutes / time required for bunkers and exhibition: at least 60 - 90 minutes *
+- Dokumentationszentrum Obersalzberg - (ON REQUEST: If you wish to visit the Obersalzberg documentation, please indicate under “Special Requirements” when booking, as it may reduce time for other attractions.
+This helps plan your itinerary optimally!) * Learn about the 12-year Nazi reign of terror in Berchtesgaden through display boards (in English) and film excerpts.
+Visit part of the extensive underground bunkers, included in the € 3.00 admission price per adult, with audio guides in several languages. * Time required for bunkers only: at least 30 minutes / for bunkers and exhibition: at least 60 - 90 minutes *

 -